 Decorating a living room can be a stressful project to take on.
 You start the project with high hopes and a dream of new beginning in your living room.
 Well, once you get started you find out quick that this is never the case.
 So why not give yourself a head start and plan it right?
-We’ve got 3 easy steps on how to decorate your living room.
+We’ve got 3 stress-free tips on how to decorate your living room.
 This will help you on your decorating journey and make the process go a lot smoother.
-Alright, let’s get into it!
+Let’s start decorating!

 1. Work It or Toss It.